PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies

 \subsection{Quality Control}

-In our protocol, the initial stage involves rigorous quality control (QC) checks on the genetic data obtained from various sources.
-This step is crucial to ensure the data's integrity and reliability, which are foundational for the accuracy of subsequent genetic analyses.
+In our protocol, the initial stage involves rigorous quality control (QC) checks on the genetic data.
+This is crucial to ensure the data's integrity and reliability, which are foundational for the accuracy of any subsequent analyses.
 We adhere to stringent criteria for these checks: a missing rate below 0.1, a minor allele frequency (MAF) above 0.05, and a Hardy-Weinberg equilibrium (HWE) chi-squared test statistic threshold of 23.928.
 These thresholds are aligned with established GWAS standards, allowing us to filter Single Nucleotide Polymorphisms (SNPs) effectively.
-Consistent with existing policies, for instance by the National Institutes for Health (NIH)\footnote{NIH Genomic Data Sharing Policy}, our process includes sharing the total counts of reference homozygous, heterozygous, and alternate homozygous alleles for each SNP with each participating party, a practice also mirrored in SF-GWAS.
-Additionally, one could safeguard this sensitive statistical data using differential privacy techniques, which impose a minimal additional overhead.

-To preserve data confidentiality during the QC phase (Figure \ref{fig:architecture2} A-B) in our distributed environment, since we only need to sum the totals amongst all participants, we implement simple addition based randomized encoding in a server-assisted manner.
+Consistent with existing policies, for instance by the National Institutes for Health (NIH) \cite{NIH_GDS_Policy}, our process includes sharing the total counts of reference homozygous, heterozygous, and alternate homozygous alleles for each SNP with each participating node, a practice also mirrored in SF-GWAS. {To preserve data confidentiality during the QC phase (Figure \ref{fig:architecture2} A-B) in our distributed environment, since we only need to sum the total counts amongst all nodes, we implement simple addition based randomized encoding in a server-assisted manner.
 To compute the sum $f(x)=\sum_{i=1}^{P} x_i$, party $i$ {in possession of $r_i$ and $\sum_i^P r_i$ generated using the shared seed,} sends to the server $\hat{f}(x_i;r_i)=x_i+r_i$ which the server sums as $\hat{f}(x;r)=\sum_{i=1}^{P}\hat{f}(x_i;r_i)$ and returns to all the nodes.
 They then remove $\sum_i^Pr_i$ to obtain}